 ("Est" = FCF growth rate estimated by Simply Wall St)

-We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
+The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
-In this case we have used the 5-year average of the 10-year government bond yield (1.9%) to estimate future growth.
-In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 5.6%.
+In this case we have used the 5-year average of the 10-year government bond yield (2.0%) to estimate future growth.
+In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 6.3%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$134b.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$128b.
 To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Relative to the current share price of US$293, the company appears quite good value at a 44% discount to where the stock price trades currently.
+Relative to the current share price of US$316, the company appears quite good value at a 37% discount to where the stock price trades currently.
 Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.

-Valuation is only one side of the coin in terms of building your investment thesis, and it ideally won't be the sole piece of analysis you scrutinize for a company.
+Whilst important, the DCF calculation ideally won't be the sole piece of analysis you scrutinize for a company.
 DCF models are not the be-all and end-all of investment valuation.
-Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
-For example, changes in the company's cost of equity or the risk free rate can significantly impact the valuation.
+Preferably you'd apply different cases and assumptions and see how they would impact the company's valuation.
+For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
 What is the reason for the share price sitting below the intrinsic value?
-For Vertex Pharmaceuticals, we've compiled three further elements you should consider:
+For Vertex Pharmaceuticals, we've compiled three further aspects you should further research:

 Future Earnings: How does VRTX's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.